 - Surgical orthodontics is occasionally needed to correct structural jaw issues.
 It is often just one of the options in cases where other methods might correct the bite but only surgery will improve the facial profile.

 It’s never too late to improve your bite and your smile.
 Braces can make life better for small children, teens, and adults.
 In fact, close to one-quarter of Dr. Reddick’s practice involves adult orthodontic patients.
 He has expertise working with the additional issues adults can bring because of wear and tear, crowns, bridges, and implants.
 He will work in coordination with your dentist to create the ideal treatment plan.

-Braces have changed vastly within the past decade and we want you to be informed on all the options you have available to you if you schedule a consultation with Reddick Orthodontics in Melbourne, FL.
+Braces have changed vastly within the past decade and we want you to be informed on all the options you have available to you if you schedule a consultation with Melbourne Orthodontics in Melbourne, FL.
 Contact us online or call us today (321.254.5232) to get started!